ffund/tcp-ip-essentials/lab-tcp/error.md

 ### Exercise: interrupted bulk file transfer

-When a connection is broken, with segments left "in flight" that are not acknowledged, TCP will try to retransmit those segments.
+When a connection is broken, with segments left "in flight" that are not acknowledged, TCP will try to retransmit those segments, up to some max number of attempts.
 We'll explore this further in this exercise.

+For this experiment, you will need three terminal windows on romeo, one on juliet, and one on the router.

 On romeo, run